Skip to main content

 • Sometimes it may seem as though your child has had a continuous or prolonged bout of cold, but they’ve actually had several separate minor infections with a short recovery between each.

-Causes of cold, flu and cough in children
+Causes of colds, flu and coughs in children

-In most cases, a cough or cold is caused by a type of germ called a virus – and there are many different types of viruses that affect the nose and throat.
-These viruses are passed from person to person by coughing or sneezing, which releases the virus into the air.
+In most cases, a cough or cold is caused by a type of germ called a virus .
+There are many types of viruses that affect the nose and throat.
+These viruses are passed from person to person by coughing or sneezing, which releases them into the air.

 You may find that your child seems to have a cough at the same time as a cold.
 This may be because the excess mucus from a cold trickles down the back of their throat, triggering a cough.
-Children typically have little to no immunity to the many viruses that cause coughs, colds and flus, making them more susceptible to catching them.
+Kids typically have little to no immunity to the many viruses that cause coughs, colds and flu, So, this could increase the chances of a cough and fever in your child.

-In most cases, children’s cough, cold and flu symptoms are like those of an adult.
+Cough, cold and flu symptoms in childrens often resemble those of an adult.
 These can include:

-• Runny nose – A runny nose is one of the most recognisable symptoms of cold and flu.
+• Runny nose – A runny nose is one of the most recognisable symptoms of a cold or flu in childrens.
 The discharge from your child’s nose will likely start out clear and thin but may thicken and become darker in colour as the infection progresses.

 • A blocked nose – Many people also experience some nasal congestion as the virus causes swelling in the membranes of your nasal passages and sinuses .

 • A sore throat – Throat irritation or soreness is often one of the earliest symptoms of a cough, cold or flu virus.
-This symptom typically develops and clears up fairly quickly.
+This symptom typically develops and clears up fairly quickly though.

-• Sneezing – A common symptom of colds and flu, sneezing is one of the ways the virus passes from person to person.
+• Sneezing – Another common symptom of colds and flu in kids, sneezing is one of the ways a virus passes from person to person.
 Make sure you catch your sneezes in a tissue then dispose of it and wash your hands to prevent the infection from spreading.

 • Breathing problems – When your child has a cold, you may notice they develop wheezing or noisy breathing.
 They may also breathe faster than normal.

-Other symptoms are more common in children than they are in adults, for example:
+Other cold and flu symptoms are more common in children than they are in adults, for example:

 • A fever – If your child is unwell with a cough or cold, they may develop a fever.
 This is typically a high temperature of 37.9°C or above.